Calendar

 Photo: Margaret River (Wedding ceremony Puja)

-2025 Retreats
+2026 Retreats

 Theravada Dhamma Retreat, 23rd to 29th March.
 Explore teachings attributed to the historical Buddha, Siddhartha Gautama, including The Four Noble Truths, The Threefold Training, Threefold Refuge, Dukkha, Anicca, Anatta and more, and how understanding and practice support a deeper Refuge.
-Retreatants work on developing their natural, mindful, calm-abiding, meditative practice (Samatha-Vipashyana).
+Retreatants work on developing their natural, mindful, calm-abiding, meditative practice.

 Mahayana, Seven-Point Mind Training, 22nd to 28th June.
 A dedicated practice exploring core Buddha Dharma teachings on the stage-by-stage training technique attributed to Atisha, including histories and Lineage pathways, preliminary contemplations, Bodhicitta, Metta, Tonglen, Vajrasattva healing transformation, and more.
 These teachings foster the union of mindfulness and meditation, supporting the cultivation of the heart for awakening and the wisdom of our mature, cultivated, compassionate ways of being in the world.